fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_process.md

 ---

 ```
 Here you can also see the process label which help you to identify the process you are looking for.
-The figure below shows how the process would be labeled if you do not give it a specific name.
+The figure below shows how the process would be labelled if you do not give it a specific name.
 The process now has the unrecognizable label `line__17`.

 ```{figure} ../images/vhdl_var_find_modelsim1.png
 ---